The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 Here are the details.

-This from Fox News.
+This is from Fox News.

-Much emphasis has been placed on enrollment statistics as the uh Obamacare inaugural open enrollment period comes to an end.
+Much emphasis has been placed on enrollment statistics as the Obamacare inaugural open enrollment period comes to an end.

-And that is the mechanism to reconcile payments between the government and insurance companies.
+But there's a key function in the federal exchange, healthcare.gov, that remains inactive, and that is the mechanism to reconcile payments between the government and insurance companies.

-The back-end mechanism has been missing for the entirety of the enrollment period, which launched back on October 1st.
+The back end mechanism has been missing for the entirety of the enrollment period, which launched back on October 1st.

-What that means, folks, is that insurance companies have had to manually bill the government for subsidies and cost sharing plans.
+What that means, folks, is that insurance companies have had to manually bill the government for subsidies and cost-sharing plans.

 And this is understandably an administrative nightmare.